FiXato/weechat_scripts/README.markdown

     Detect if a joining user is a clone or not.

-* listbuffer.py (for now still in its own repository, but will be added later)
+* listbuffer.py (for now still developed in its own repository)

     Show /list results in a common buffer and interact with them.